safeamiiir/my-second-brain/content/Software Engineering/Algorithm/ZTM Notes.md

 **Rule 4:** Drop Non-dominant terms
 #### Space Complexity
 ##### What Causes Space Complexity?
-We need to follow the same but this time thinking about space! if there's nothing of the list below, it's an O(1) otherwise we follow the same calculation thinking about What Causes Space Complexity? from the list ablove
+We need to follow the same but this time thinking about space! if there's nothing of the list below, it's an O(1) otherwise we follow the same calculation thinking about What Causes Space Complexity? from the list above
 - Variables
 - Data Structures
 - Function Call